ucphhpc/docker-migrid/doc/source/sections/getting-started/deploying.rst

     nameserver 127.0.0.1

-Do note, that `resolv.conf` is often reset between reboots, and therefore the `nameserver 127.0.0.1` resolv will likely have to be configured via your specific network manager.
+Do note, that `resolv.conf` is often reset between reboots, and therefore the `nameserver 127.0.0.1` resolv will likely have to be configured via your specific network manager or added again each time.

 To test that this is working correctly, a simple ping test can be of great usage.
 For instance, each of the following pings, should get an "instant" response from the default